 - Only suitable for designs / artwork

-Storenvy is a lesser-known American platform that specialises in artwork, crafts and homewares.
+Storenvy is a lesser-known platform that specializes in artwork, crafts and homewares.
 You can set up an attractive shop within 5 minutes - even without any technical know-how.
 Storenvy provides you with tools to manage and market your shop and also offers additional apps and integrations.

 Products: Artwork, crafts and homewares